 Cat: [sighs softly] The fact is that pigs don't have a purpose.
 Just like, ducks don't have a purpose.

 Babe: [confused] Uh, I - I don't, uh...

-Cat: Alright, for your own sake, I'll be blunt.
+Cat: All right, for your own sake, I'll be blunt.
 Why do the Bosses keep ducks?
 To eat them.
 So why do the Bosses keep a pig?
-The fact is that animals don't seem to have a purpose really do have a purpose.
+The fact is that animals that don't seem to have a purpose really do have a purpose.
 The Bosses have to eat.
 It's probably the most noble purpose of all, when you come to think about it.

 Babe: But, uh, I'm a sheep pig.